Sponsor and status

 The concurrent resolution was passed by both chambers in identical form.
 A concurrent resolution is not signed by the president and does not carry the force of law.
 The vote was by Unanimous Consent so no record of individual votes was made.

 Updated bill text was published as of Passed Congress.

 H.Con.Res.
-53 is a concurrent resolution in the United States Congress.
+53 (116th) was a concurrent resolution in the United States Congress.